Dear Corporate America: Data isn’t Tech

 First, some clarification.

-Business Analysts like myself are (sometimes) called Data Analysts because we analyze data to solve business problems.
-Plus, my bachelor’s degree in Applied Management (not the same as Business Management) was statistics and data analytics heavy (compared to typical Business Management degrees).
-I get pinged for data science analytics roles too (none have been 100% WFH — hint hint).
+Professionals like myself are (sometimes) called Citizen Developers or Project Managers because we analyze data, processes, and more to solve business problems.
+Citizen development is a specialization in project management.
+Plus, my bachelor’s degree in Applied Management (not the same as Business Management) was statistics and data analytics heavy.
+I also get pinged for data science analytics roles (none have been 100% WFH — hint hint).
 Also, check out my portfolio!

 data isn't tech but they work hand-in-hand